Md. Matiur Rahman (Sunamganj politician)

 Md.
 Matiur Rahman is a Bangladesh Awami League politician and a former member of parliament for Sunamganj-4.

 Career

-Rahman was elected to parliament from Sunamganj-4 as a Bangladesh Awami League candidate in 2009 in a by-election following the death of Momtaj Iqbal, the incumbent.
+Matiur Rahman was elected to parliament from Sunamganj-4 as a Bangladesh Awami League candidate in 2009 in a by-election following the death of Momtaj Iqbal, the incumbent.
 He is the president of the Sunamganj District unit of the Bangladesh Awami League.